JunweiLiang/awesome_lists/courses.md

 corresponding html automatically (using jekyll).
 The downside is that you could not test them locally without compiling (each markdown file may include jekyll-specific code like layout imports).
 So for not-so-rapidly-changing websites like personal page I would opt for static htmls which are easy to debug/refine locally.
 But for course notes since people don't care how nice they looks so markdown is the way to go.

+Junwei: When I was setting up homeworks for CMU 11-775 course, we found that having a leaderboard can motivate students to try out different ideas.
+And Kaggle is a free website where this can be done easily.
+Here is an example of [our homework](https://github.com/11775website/11775-hws/tree/master/spring2021/hw1) and [kaggle page](https://www.kaggle.com/competitions/11775-hw1/leaderboard).